Augusta Wilson: Post-war years

 After the Civil War ended, Evans went to New York to take the manuscript of her most ambitious effort, St. Elmo (1866).
 She finished the celebrated novel at the home of her aunt, Mary Howard Jones (wife of Colonel Seaborn Jones), "El Dorado".
 In St. Elmo the general setting, if not the specific details, seems to be the Jones's El Dorado.
 In 1878, the home was purchased by Captain and Mrs. James J. Slade who changed its name to St. Elmo in honor of the novel which it had inspired.
 St. Elmo sold a million copies within four months.
 It featured sexual tension between the protagonist St. Elmo, who was cynical, and the heroine Edna Earl, who was beautiful and devout.
 It became one of the most popular novels of the 19th century.
 Towns, hotels, steamboats and plantations were named after it, and the author was recompensed with large financial returns.
 The "high flown" language in which it was written, and the rare literary attainments of the little barefoot heroine drew forth severe criticism, and some one even ventured on a parody, "St. Twelvemo"; but all this could not affect the popularity of the book.

 People were eager for her next work, and after Vashti appeared, could not rest satisfied until they heard that another would soon be given them.
 Soon after Vashti was published, in 1868, she married Confederate veteran Colonel Lorenzo Madison Wilson, becoming Augusta Evans Wilson.
 He was 27 years her senior.
 Colonel Wilson acquired wealth in banking, railroads, and wholesale groceries.
 Not far from her home at Georgia Cottage, they settled in a columned house called Ashland in Mobile.
 The couple attended St. Francis Street Methodist Church.
 Wilson became the first lady of Mobile society, supplanting Madame Le Vert who had fallen into social disfavor for having welcomed the Federal occupation of Mobile too warmly.
 Because of her delicate health, Lorenzo objected seriously to her writing, and at his request, she discontinued it and devoted herself to decorating her home and grounds.
 Colonel Wilson died in 1892.

 Time and time again flattering offers came for her to contribute to magazines and papers, but she refused.
 Not even a proposition to let her name her own price for a serial could tempt her.
 One publisher offered US$25,000 if she would only allow them to publish her books in cheap "paperback" form, not to interfere with her library-bound editions, but this permission was never granted.
 She received a check for US$15,000 for Vashti before it ever went to press.
 Ten years elapsed between Infelice and At the Mercy of Tiberius.

-Still later, she wrote A Speckled Bird, and Devota.